 The troll games took place on the Hofmannaflöt plains, which got its name from the games.
 And many of the same trolls and strong men competed as in Hítardalur valley.

 I translated the part about the party and the troll games into English.
-It was not an easy task as it is written in old Icelandic and I lacked a definition of some of the games in which they competed.
+It was not an easy task, as it is written in Old Icelandic, and I lacked definitions for some of the games they competed in.
 But here it goes:

 "When Ármann had been 19 or 20 years in Iceland, he invited Bárður frá Snæfelli (Bárður Snæfellsás) to a feast, and in the middle of winter, he arrived at the party.